Dustin Lynch: 2016–2021: Current Mood and Tullahoma

 "Seein' Red" was released on July 11, 2016, as the lead single from Lynch's third studio album Current Mood.
 It hit number one on the Country Airplay chart for the week dated February 25, 2017.
 "Small Town Boy" was released on March 20, 2017, as the second single.
 Following the album's release on September 8, 2017, "I'd Be Jealous Too" was released on October 23, 2017, as the album's third single.
 It peaked at number 34 on the Country Airplay chart, becoming his lowest charting single of his career.
 It became his first single to miss the top 10 and to miss number one since "Wild in Your Smile" in 2014.

 In November 2017, Lynch made an appearance at the Macy's Thanksgiving Day Parade, performing his hit single "Small Town Boy".
 On September 18, 2018, he was inducted into the Grand Ole Opry.
 He co-wrote Brett Kissel's 2018 hit "Guitars and Gasoline".

 In May 2018, Lynch released the single "Good Girl".
 An EP entitled Ridin' Roads was released on March 8, 2019.
 Its title track was released to country radio, and reached number one on the Country Airplay in 2020.
 It would also become the second single from his fourth studio album, Tullahoma, which was released on January 17, 2020.
 The album's third single "Momma's House" was released to country radio on February 3, 2020.
 "Red Dirt, Blue Eyes" was released to country radio in Australia as the third single on March 30, 2020.
 A re-recorded version of "Thinking 'Bout You" featuring MacKenzie Porter was released to country radio in May 2021.

-2021–present: Blue in the Sky and Killed the Cowboy
+2021–2025: Blue in the Sky and Killed the Cowboy

 Ahead of his fifth studio album, Lynch released the promotional single "Tequila on a Boat" featuring Chris Lane, on May 14, 2021.
 The album, Blue in the Sky, was released on February 11, 2022, and features the single "Party Mode".

 On September 8, 2023, Lynch released the song "Killed the Cowboy" as the lead single off his sixth album of the same name; it was released on September 29, 2023.
 In 2024, Lynch featured on the single "Broken Heart Thing" by his labelmate Madeline Merlo.

+2026–present: Clean Slate

+On September 2, 2026, Lynch announced his upcoming seventh album Clean Slate.
+The album will be released on October 30, 2026.